Ferryville Ordinance Chapter 7

 (24) Storm Sewer

-Storm Sewer shall mean a sewer that carries storm, surface, and ground water drainage but excludes sewage and industrial wastes.
+Storm Sewer shall mean a sewer that carries storm, surface, and ground water

 (25) Suspended Solids